jdotsun/sofi-checks/README.md

 ### Java ###

-This includes ide (both IntelliJ and Eclipse) and checkstyle configs for java (see [the checkstyle documentation](http://checkstyle.sourceforge.net/)).
+This includes IDE (both IntelliJ and Eclipse) and checkstyle configs for java (see [the checkstyle documentation](http://checkstyle.sourceforge.net/)).

 ### Scala ###